Troubleshooting steps if a network device shows a configuration error or is discovered as unknown

 The association process takes at least five minutes.
 If the configuration error persists even after associating a credential, you can test the SNMP credentials directly using the MIB Browser

 .
 The failure could be due to any of the following reasons:

 - The SNMP port is blocked

-- The device does not allow the poller installed machine's IP to access SNMP
+- The device does not allow SNMP requests from the IP where the On-Premise Poller is installed.

-If using the MIB Browser also fails, you'll have to troubleshoot by checking for errors on your end with your system admin or device vendor.
+If the error persists, you'll have to troubleshoot from your end with the help of your network administrator or the device vendor.